Coronary Angioplasty (Percutaneous Coronary Intervention or PCI)

 Bruising around the insertion area is normal.
 Contact us if you experience any increase in pain, redness, swelling or discharge from this area.

-Be sure and discuss any return to work with your consultant.
+You should discuss any return to work with your consultant.

 As with any procedure there could be complications: